-Art.
+Safegua Safeguard Theme D.1 Respect, protect, and fulfil the right of all relevant stakeholders to participate fully and effectively in the design and implementation of REDD+ actions REDD+ Actions Description Enhancing the Specific legal framework of the REDD+ actions It builds on the existing legal framework and most relevant aspects to this action are: FA (2009): Ensures private sector, CFAs, and Indigenous participation in forestry governance.
+AA (2006) - Section 6(2): Mandates FPIC and Amerindian involvement in forestry and mining regulations.
+EPA (1996): Requires stakeholder engagement before changes to forestry and mining policies.
+Guyana Forestry Commission and Guyana Geology and Mines Specific institutional framework of the REDD+ actions It builds on the existing institutional framework and the most relevant aspects to consider are: MoAA: Ensures Indigenous communities are consulted on forestry and mining regulations affecting their lands.
+GFC: Facilitates Community Forestry Associations (CFAs) as stakeholders in forest governance.
+GGMC: Requires land tenure verification and stakeholder consultation before issuing mining permits.
+Commission S Specific outcomes of the REDD+ actions As previously illustrated under the legal framework and institutional framework, this REDD+ action has been designed and is being implemented to respect, protect, and fulfill the right of all relevant stakeholders to participate fully and effectively in their design and implementation.
+Particular outcomes are: Codes of Practice require consultation with all relevant stakeholders, including Indigenous peoples, CFAs, private sector actors, and CSOs.
+GFC and GGMC host quarterly multi-stakeholder consultations on forestry and mining governance.
+Specific legal framework of the REDD+ actions The participation of all relevant stakeholders is contemplated in Art.16, mandating that the implementation and monitoring of the VPA be carried out in a transparent, participatory manner with all relevant stakeholders.
+Article 16.2 requires that Guyana ensures that the NIWG is in place to monitor the implementation of this Agreement, and is made up of representatives of relevant Government agencies and representatives of all relevant stakeholders.
+Article 16.3 sets out that Guyana shall develop and employ strategies, modalities and programmes to meaningfully consult its stakeholders.
+Voluntary Partnership Agreement Specific institutional framework of the REDD+ actions Art.
 16 of the VPA requires Guyana develop and employ strategies, modalities and programmes to meaningfully consult its stakeholders.
 One of such modalities is the establishment of the NIWG, which replaced the NTWG in 2018.
-The NIWG is a multistakeholder group which forms part of the supporting structure for the Implementation Phase of the VPA and consists of representatives from government, private sector, indigenous NGOs, and civil society.
+The NIWG is a multi-stakeholder group which forms part of the supporting structure for the Implementation Phase of the VPA and consists of representatives from government, private sector, indigenous NGOs, and civil society.
 The Working Group will act as focal point for effective communication and information exchange on progress in implementation.
 The National Implementation Working Group will coordinate the formulation of a detailed roadmap of activities in accordance with the implementation schedule.
 It will oversee the implementation of these activities in coordination with, and through the continuous engagement of, stakeholders in the development of the GTLAS during VPA implementation.
 The Working Group will provide strategic guidance to Guyana's representatives on the JMRC.
 It will also be able to propose items to be added to the agendas of the JMRC's meetings.
 The Working Group will hold regular and periodic meetings, and receive inputs from the Government Coordination Body and the FLEGT VPA Secretariat.
-The NIWG works, inter alia, on all work plan activities in the JIF57, overseeing their implementation with and through the continuous engagement of stakeholders.
+The NIWG works, inter alia, on all work plan activities in the JIF, overseeing their implementation with and through the continuous engagement of stakeholders.